Paranoia My father’s autobiography. http://www.ivorcatt.co.uk/776.htm

 Customs were wise to the idea of hiding a diamond ring, which was taxed in England, inside a bottle of Brylcream hair cream.
 One man I heard of had a bottle of Brylcream, and after passing through customs he found a diamond ring in his new bottle, after a swap by Customs.

-It was wonderful to be home after three weeks.
-Although I could not walk, I could cycle, and went cycling up in the South Downs above Brighton.
+It was wonderful to be home after three weeks in bed.
+Although I could not walk, I could cycle, and went cycling up in the South Downs above Brighton to Ditchling Beacon, 800ft.
 The cut began to open up.
 Extraordinarily, our doctor pulled the sides together with sticking plaster, which worked.

 I failed to get Trinity to accept me a year early in 1955, so I had a year on my hands.
 I was going to study Engineering.
 After graduation, a graduate engineer was then expected to do a shortened two year "apprenticeship", as opposed to the usual five years.
 So we got the idea of my doing one of those years immediately, before college.
 My uncle Canon Stevens was Industrial Chaplain to the Bishop of Birmingham, and had very good links with the Birmingham firm Lucas.
 He got me into Lucas for the year.
 He also found a room for me in the Snow Hill Y.M.C.A., now a doss house for the homeless.